jaythomas/love-experiment/src/entities/README.md

 ### on_death (table)

 An array of strings, each string being the name of a system to invoke when the entity's health reach zero or below.
+The systems are passed one parameter, `entity`, being the entity's table.
+The systems are invoked in order.

+### on_update (table)

+An array of strings, each string being the name of a system to invoke each game loop.
+The systems are passed two parameters, `entity`, being the entity's table, and `dt` being the delta time since the previous update.
+The systems are invoked in order.

 ### player_id (number)